NCCA/pipeline-project-Geekwithahat/README.md

 **Re-Order**

-A check-box allowing for attributes already within a folder to be removed and placed into a different folder.
+A check-box allowing for attributes already within a folder to be removed from said group and placed into a different folder.

 |**Known Issue**|**Error Level**|
 |---------|---------------|